The Diver’s Tale is an unvarnished account of UK diving, based on Nick Lyon’s 40+ year experience.

-During a 40 year plus odyssey through the strange and exotic world of British diving, Nick Lyon and his disparate collection of buddies have answered all these questions from personal experience, and many more besides.
-It may not be pretty, it may not be painless but to those in the know, it’s real British diving.
-From ill-fitting homemade wetsuits to technical closed-circuit rebreather diving, this book is an insight into the ‘glamour’ and history of scuba diving in the UK by a man who has done it all.
+During his decades-long odyssey through the strange and exotic world of British diving, Nick Lyon and his disparate collection of buddies have answered all these questions from personal experience, and many more besides.
+It may not be pretty, it may not be painless, but it is real British diving.

-The Diver’s Tale is not a diving manual — quite the opposite.
+But The Diver’s Tale is not a diving manual – quite the opposite.
 How not to do it, why not to do it, when not to do it and who not to do it with.
-Amusing, frequently embarrassing, often unpleasant and occasionally tragic, the book plunges into the world of the real British diver!

-Now re-edited and brought back up to date, with a new chapter and a Foreword by Andy Torbet.
+This Second Edition has been completely re-edited, brought up to date, contains a brand new chapter and a new Foreword by underwater adventurer Andy Torbet.

 ‘Over the years I have read a lot of diving-related books.
 And I mean a lot.
 I have to say, The Diver’s Tale is definitely up in the top ten.
 Why, you may ask, what makes it such a stellar read?
 Well, that is down to Mr Lyon and his writing style.
 He manages to write in a very accessible fashion about a wide variety of incidents, issues, situations and more that we, as divers – particularly UK divers – can all identify with and, in many circumstances, sagely nod to ourselves and think “yep, I’ve done that”, or “hmmm, I’ve been there”.
 It is this innate ability to zero in on all of the foibles that make the British diving scene so unlike anything else on the planet that makes The Diver’s Tale such an enjoyable read.
 Even more impressive is the fact that Nick also manages to include some genuinely insightful and useful observations in among the disparate tales of diving derring-do for readers to be able to tuck away into their mindset which will aid them in their future diving endeavours, and he doesn’t shy away from stories with sadly tragic outcomes.’— Mark Evans, Scuba Diver magazine.